 The ICIS database can help you gain an in-depth understanding of your course and module content.
 You can search for Module and Course Specifications and you can also print a PDF of the required specifications.

-The search course option allows you to list all modules that are recommended or optional for successful completion for that given course.
+The search course option allows you to list all modules that are recommended or optional for the successful completion of that given course.

 The search modules option offers access to the full module descriptors: